The application process

 Making your application

-Please send us the following – by post to the address on the application form:
+Please send us the following by email to email@example.com.

 - The completed application form.
-Please use a different font (not less than size 12) or hand-write the form.
+Please use a different font (not less than size 12).
 The form will expand to a maximum of three sides; please do not try to expand it further

 - A single page letter on your headed notepaper telling us anything more about your project which you think will assist the trustees in making a decision about your application